vorg-san/snx_stats/README.md

  - Volume from CoinMarketCap API
  - Total Value Locked from DeFi Pulse API

--> data is stored on a file (upgraded version would change this to a database) -> create key with random email, encript it in source code -> create key for graph with random email, encript it in source code -> implement node-retry for robustness
--> twitter post mentions % diffs from previous data, show different icons for different increases or decreases
+-> data is stored on a file as the bot runs 'data.txt' (upgraded version would change this to a database) -> twitter post mentions % diffs from previous data with icons -> time interval between each twitter post can be set, see configuration below

+## Install

+Clone this repo to any folder and inside it run "npm install".

+## Configuration

+There are some secret keys to be set on the system for this bot to function properly, their names can be seen in the src/config.js file.

+Variable 'minutesIntervalBotPost'  sets the minimum interval of minutes between data collection and subsequent twitter status update.

 ## Run